Oct. 8-19, 2025

 Dairy Goat

-Junior Doe and Senior Doe Dairy Goat Shows are comprised of the following breeds: Alpine, LaMancha, Nigerian Dwarf, Nubian, Oberhasli, Recorded Grade, Saanen, Toggenburg.
+Junior Doe and Senior Doe Dairy Goat Shows are comprised of the following breeds: Alpine, LaMancha, Nigerian Dwarf, Nubian, Recorded Grade, Saanen, AOP (any other purebred).

 Location: Swine, Sheep & Goat Barn